-The chaincode (containing a set of key value pairs representing the initial state of the radish market) is installed on the peers and instantiated on the channel.
+The chaincode (containing a set of key value pairs representing the initial state of the radish market) is installed on the peers and deployed to the channel.
 The chaincode contains logic defining a set of transaction instructions and the agreed upon price for a radish.
 An endorsement policy has also been set for this chaincode, stating that both